-11. PPL stipulates that procuring entities may require tender candidates to confirm the validity of their bid with a bid security that is refunded once the procedure is completed. - [1 point] Efficiency 12.
-Legislation explicitly defines conflict of interest and includes mechanisms for its prevention: - [1 point] Point Distribution a) The concept of conflicts of interest covers at least any situation where staff members of the procuring entity or of a procurement service provider acting on behalf of the procuring entity who are involved in the conduct of the procurement procedure or may influence the outcome of that procedure, have, directly or indirectly, a financial, economic or other personal interest which might be perceived to compromise their impartiality and independence in the context of the procurement procedure. - [1/3] b) PPL stipulates that persons responsible for procurement decision-making in procuring entities must declare in writing any conflict of interest with tender participants. - [1/3] c) The legislative framework prohibits the participation of active public officials and former public officials for a reasonable period of time after leaving office in public procurement procedures in ways that benefit them, their relatives, and business or political associates financially or otherwise. - [1/3] Accountability and Integrity Source for a): EU Standard Source for b): OECD Methodology Overall: Components: a) b) c) 13.
-PPL stipulates that award decisions must be made solely on the basis of evaluation criteria that have been precisely specified in advance in the tender documentation. - [1 point] Competitiveness and Impartiality 14.
-PPL stipulates that upon modification of any criteria and requirements set out in tender documentation prior to the completion of tender application submission period, a procuring entity shall transmit in writing all such modifications: - [1 point] Point Distribution a) To all tender candidates; and - [0.5] b) Give additional adequate time (either by extending or restarting the time) to allow such candidates to modify and re-submit amended tender application. - [0.5] Competitiveness and Impartiality Overall: Components: a) b) 15.
-PPL stipulates that procuring entities shall inform each tender participant of the decision reached about the winner of the tender, including failure to do so, as soon as it is made, but no later than the end of the following working day. - [1 point] Transparency
+11. PPL stipulates that procuring entities may require tender candidates to confirm the validity of their bid with a bid security that is refunded once the procedure is completed. - [1 point] Efficiency 1 PPL § 41 12.
+Legislation explicitly defines conflict of interest and includes mechanisms for its prevention: - [1 point] Point Distribution a) The concept of conflicts of interest covers at least any situation where staff members of the procuring entity or of a procurement service provider acting on behalf of the procuring entity who are involved in the conduct of the procurement procedure or may influence the outcome of that procedure, have, directly or indirectly, a financial, economic or other personal interest which might be perceived to compromise their impartiality and independence in the context of the procurement procedure. - [1/3] b) PPL stipulates that persons responsible for procurement decision-making in procuring entities must declare in writing any conflict of interest with tender participants. - [1/3] c) The legislative framework prohibits the participation of active public officials and former public officials for a reasonable period of time after leaving office in public procurement procedures in ways that benefit them, their relatives, and business or political associates financially or otherwise. - [1/3] Overall: 2/3 Components: a) 1/3 b) 0 c) 1/3 b) Only external advisors or members of voluntarily set up commission are obliged to declare their impartiality in writing. c) Only for one year and only if the politician or public official were deciding about an above-the-eu-threshold public procurement.
+They are prohibited to to get employed, be in board of, or get a share in such a winning bidder, they were deciding about.
+Conflict of Interest Law n.
+159/2006 CC. § 6

+Accountability and Integrity Source for a): EU Standard Source for b): OECD Methodology 13.
+PPL stipulates that award decisions must be made solely on the basis of evaluation criteria that have been precisely specified in advance in the tender documentation. - [1 point] 1 PPL §§ 36, 115 Competitiveness and Impartiality 14.
+PPL stipulates that upon modification of any criteria and requirements set out in tender documentation prior to the completion of tender application submission period, a procuring entity shall transmit in writing all such modifications: - [1 point] Overall: 1 Components: a) 0.5 b) 0.5 PPL § 99 Point Distribution a) To all tender candidates; and - [0.5] b) Give additional adequate time (either by extending or restarting the time) to allow such candidates to modify and re-submit amended tender application. - [0.5] Competitiveness and Impartiality 15.
+PPL stipulates that procuring entities shall inform each tender participant of the decision reached about the winner of the tender, including failure to do so, as soon as it is made, but no later than the end of the following working day. - [1 point] 1 PPL § 123 sets the time period as "as soon as the decision is made"